Steve Daines: Energy and environment

 Daines rejects the scientific consensus on climate change.
-In 2019, he said, "to suggest that [climate change] human-caused is not a sound scientific conclusion."
+In 2019, he said, "to suggest that [climate change] is human-caused is not a sound scientific conclusion."

 Daines criticized President Barack Obama for his administration's positions on natural resource development, calling Obama's 2013 climate change proposal a "job killer" and a "war on American energy".
 He co-sponsored the Northern Route Approval Act, which would allow for congressional approval of the Keystone pipeline.
 Daines expressed strong support of Montana's coal industry and oil production in eastern Montana and the Bakken formation.